claudiodriussi/dot_report/README.md

 ## Printers

-At the moment I tested dot_report only with https://goojprt.com/ MTP-3 printer, but it should work with all ESC/POS printers.
+At the moment I tested dot_report with some printer models including https://goojprt.com/ MTP-3 printer, and it should work with all ESC/POS printers.

 ![](./images/GOOJPRT-MTP-3.jpg)
 ![](./images/simple.jpg)